freeradical16/sd-webui-hub/README.md

 ---

 ## 📜 License
-MIT License © 2025 [Your Name or Handle]
+MIT License © 2025 freeradical16
 See [LICENSE](LICENSE) for details.